 People often claim how they embrace their photos straight-out-of-camera (SOOC) - I don’t.
 In my opinion, they are just afraid to learn how to use the software.

-To help you kickstart, I have written a comprehensive step-by-step guide on everything I know about creating realistic HDR (I call it XDR - Extended Dynamic Range) with exposure blending.
+To help you kickstart, I have written a comprehensive step-by-step guide on how to edit your images efficiently.

 Now, I should really travel back to the Karakoram Highway and shoot in Raw this time...